 - how seamlessly users can interact with this exchange

 - well-put informative onboarding and explanations

 The lack of onboarding, customer support, and poor information architecture can make navigation complex and hard to follow.
 Hence, taking into consideration the above-mentioned can help to build an informative and simple product design in terms of functionality and value.

 Prototyping and MVP development can be implemented to test how well an exchange can satisfy users’ needs as well as get feedback on what should be changed or improved for better navigation.

-A good UX should be built on user centered design to satisfy the end-user needs and commonly-faced problems.
+A good UX should be built on user-centered design to satisfy the end-user needs and commonly-faced problems.
 Being applied to the cryptocurrency exchange, it is important to provide enhanced functionality and unique features that are valuable for traders and make their activity as easy and complete as possible.

 Considering that users get lost with what currencies they can purchase and under which conditions, whether they have to possess crypto or fiat is enough to start trading, or confuse with various prices that don’t always match in various exchanges, it is crucial to provide a solution that simplifies the trading activity.

-Of course, each exchange has different focus and offers unique features, however, some would be really in demand for users, for instance:
+Of course, each exchange has a different focus and offers unique features, however, some would be really in demand for users, for instance: